jayzandme/JollyJawboneUpWebsite/README.md

 `node init.js`

 ## Usage
-To run the website, first start the mongo database, then, in the node the console, run `node server`
+To run the website, first start the mongo database, then, in the node console, run `node server`
 Then visit localhost:5000, login, and view the data!